Subtlety Rogue Dragonflight 10.1 guide

 Introduction

-Hi, my name is Push.
-I raid and play rogue in a guild called Colour on Stormreaver EU.
-We are a guild that tries to make the most out of our three raid days a week to maintain a Horde Hall of Fame level.
+Hey, my name is Stealthi.
+I raid and play rogue in the guild Colour on Stormreaver EU.
+We are a 3 day guild that tries to make the most out of our 3 days of raiding to maintain a Hall of Fame level.

-I have been one of the top public logged Subtlety rogues in the most recent tiers, and I strive to continuously improve my gameplay while finding new and better ways to play the spec.
+I've been in the top end of public logged Subtlety rogues for the last few years, and I strive to continuously improve my gameplay while finding new and better ways to play the spec.

-One of my favorite things is to observe improvement and help others become better at Subtlety.
-That is why you will often find me in the Subtlety channel in the rogue class discord Ravenholdt.
+One of my favorite things to do is to help out other people become better at Subtlety.
+Which is why you will most likely be able to find me chatting a lot in the Subtlety channel in the rogue class discord Ravenholdt.

 If you have any questions about this guide or want me to elaborate on some parts, do not be afraid to DM me on discord or ping me in the Subtlety channel.